 For full instructions on how to take VIVOTIF, see full Prescribing Information.

-VIVOTIF capsules need to be stored in your refrigerator.7 Be sure to only take out 1 capsule at a time, and keep the rest refrigerated until you have used them all.
+VIVOTIF capsules need to be stored in your refrigerator (35.6ºF–46.4ºF).7 Be sure to only take out 1 capsule at a time, and keep the rest refrigerated until you have used them all.
 Do not freeze the capsules.7

 VIVOTIF is a prescription vaccine you take by mouth to help protect you from typhoid fever.
-Typhoid is a disease caused by a type of bacteria called Salmonella enterica serovar Typhi.
-VIVOTIF is for adults and children ages 6 and older.
+Typhoid fever, which can be a life-threatening disease, is caused by a specific type of bacteria.
+VIVOTIF is for adults and children more than 6 years of age.

-Immunization with VIVOTIF is not routinely recommended for people living in the United States.
-However, VIVOTIF is recommended for people who are at a higher risk of getting typhoid.
+Immunization with VIVOTIF is not routinely recommended for people living in the United States; however, VIVOTIF is recommended for people who are at a higher risk of getting typhoid fever.
 This includes:

-Not all people will be fully protected from typhoid following vaccination.
-While you travel, you should take care to ensure the food you eat and water you drink are safe.
+Not all people will be fully protected from typhoid fever following vaccination.
+While you travel to areas where typhoid fever is common, you should take care to ensure the food you eat and water you drink are safe.

-VIVOTIF will not protect you from other kinds of Salmonella bacteria and will not treat typhoid fever if you have been infected.
+VIVOTIF will not protect you from other kinds of Salmonella bacteria besides S. typhi and will not treat typhoid fever if you have been infected.

-Do not take VIVOTIF if you have an active fever or if your immune system is weakened by a disease or other medicines you take.
+Do not take VIVOTIF if you have an active fever or if your immune system is weakened, including as a result of a disease or other medicines you take.

 Tell your HCP about all the prescription and over-the-counter medicines, vitamins, and herbal supplements you take.

-The most common side effects of VIVOTIF are abdominal pain, nausea, headache, fever, diarrhea, vomiting, and skin rash.
+In clinical trials of people receiving 3 doses of VIVOTIF, the most common side effects were abdominal pain, nausea, headache, fever, diarrhea, vomiting, and skin rash.
 Only nausea was more common in people that took VIVOTIF compared with those who took a sugar pill.

 This summary provides basic information about VIVOTIF, but it does not include all information known about this vaccine.
 Talk to your HCP or pharmacist about this information.
 Your HCP is the best person to help you decide if VIVOTIF is right for you.